 - Delta Airlines: Earn 1 mile per $1 at Ticketmaster

-- United Airlines: Earn at least 100 miles per Broadway ticket with Audience Rewards
+- United Airlines: Earn at least 50 miles per Broadway and other tickets with Audience Rewards (some award as much as 1,000 miles per ticket)

 Rent a Car